 - Goods that are or will be imported for sale or for any commercial, industrial, occupational, institutional or other similar use.

 - The definition of consignee is to be understood as follows given the applicable context:

-- (b) Consolidated shipment: The consignee definition used with respect to freight forwarders who are providing the CBSA with detailed information pertaining to a consolidated shipment will be: The name and address of the party to which the cargo/goods are being "shipped to" as shown on carrier's contract of carriage (For example: bill of lading, air waybill, or other shipping document).
+- (b)The consignee definition used with respect to freight forwarders who are providing the CBSA with detailed information pertaining to a consolidated shipment will be: the name and address of the party to which the cargo/goods are being shipped as shown on carrier's contract of carriage (For example: bill of lading, air waybill, or other shipping document)

-- (c) Deconsolidated shipment: The consignee definition used with respect to freight forwarders who are providing the CBSA with detailed information pertaining to a deconsolidated shipment will be: The name and address of the party to which the goods are being "shipped to" as shown on the commercial sales contract (For example: commercial invoice, bill of sale, or other sales contract).
+- (c)The consignee definition used with respect to freight forwarders who are providing the CBSA with detailed information pertaining to a deconsolidated shipment will be: the name and address of the party to which the goods are being shipped as shown on the contract of carriage or commercial sales contract (For example: commercial invoice, bill of sale, or other sales contract, or other shipping document)

-- Note: The freight forwarder is limited to the information they have on hand at the time of the transmission.
+Note: The freight forwarder is limited to the information they have on hand at the time of the transmission.
 The consignee may change more than one time throughout a voyage to Canada.
 The freight forwarder will provide updates to the transmission as they receive updated information.

-- Courier Low Value Shipment (CLVS)
+- Courier low value shipment (CLVS)

 - Electronic Commerce Client Requirements Document (ECCRD)

 - Document that provides comprehensive information about business and system requirements of various electronic transactions for multiple import and export programs.

 - Electronic Data Interchange (EDI)

 - Is a method to electronically transmit import or export data and accounting documents to the CBSA.